a-kenji/flake-edit/README.md

       --flake <FLAKE>
           Location of the `flake.nix` file, that will be used --diff
-          Print a diff of the changes, will set the apply flag to false --apply
+          Print a diff of the changes, will not write the changes to disk --no-lock
-          Whether to apply possible changes
-  -h, --help
+          Skip updating the lockfile after editing flake.nix -h, --help
           Print help
   -V, --version